 General Information Safety @ Sea Fun Stuff Resources

-Some of the humor that's fit to print
+All the humor that's fit to print

 Sailing - The fine art of getting wet and becoming ill, while going nowhere slowly at great expense (equivalent to standing in a cold shower, fully clothed, throwing up, and tearing up $100 bills, while a bunch of other people watch you).

 Beam Sea - A situation in which waves strike a boat from the side, causing it to roll unpleasantly.
 This is one of the four directions from which wave action tends to produce extreme physical discomfort.
-The other three are `bow sea' (waves striking from the front), `following sea' (waves striking from the rear), and `quarter sea' (waves striking from any other direction).
+The other three are 'bow sea' (waves striking from the front), 'following sea' (waves striking from the rear), and 'quarter sea' (waves striking from any other direction).

 Boom - Called boom for the sound that's made when it hits crew in the head on its way across the boat.
-For slow crew, it's called `boom, boom.'
+For slow crew, it's called 'boom, boom.'

 Bulkhead - Discomfort suffered by sailors who drink too much.